LRagji/purgeable-sorted-set-family/README.md

 ## Local Build
 1. `npm install`
-2. `npm test`
+2. `npm test` Docker with local redis image is must
-3. `npm run build`
-4. Look into "./dist" folder for transpiled lib.
+3. Look into "./dist" folder for transpiled lib.